 Objectives can be grouped into various divisions or types that make it easy to define and track them during the project planning and execution process.
 These include:

-- Financial objectives that typically center on how a project is going to affect an organization financially.
+- Financial objectives typically center on how a project is going to affect an organization financially.
 Financial objectives are targets to make the money that’s available go a long way,

 - Quality objectives which are focused on improving the overall quality of work or products delivered in order to guarantee bigger and better long-term opportunities, and,

-- Technical objectives which are project management targets that are designed around improving technical efficiency or using better tech to generate better results, easier and faster.
+- Technical objectives are project management targets that are designed around improving technical efficiency or using better tech to generate better results, easier and faster.

 Defining where an objective falls under makes it easier to: (a). prioritize for more pressing concerns, and, (b). clearly visualize and track objectives based on their grouping.

-How to define project objectives
+How to define project goals and objectives

 The SMART framework helps define project objectives so team members are not left wondering where exactly to direct their efforts and therefore, it’s easier to eventually achieve them.